per-mathisen-arm/gfxreconstruct/USAGE_desktop_D3D12.md

 GFXReconstruct leverages the Agility SDK runtime in order to replay.
 This means that GFXReconstruct's D3D12 support inherits the same Windows OS version requirements that are imposed by the Agility SDK.
 Please see the official Agility SDK documentation for the most up-to-date requirements.

 A folder named `D3D12` that contains the required Agility SDK runtime must exist in the same folder as `gfxrecon-replay.exe`.
 When building GFXReconstruct, the `D3D12` folder will be created in the `gfxrecon-replay` output build folder.
-If `gfxrecon-replay.exe` is copied to another folder, the `D3D12` folder must be copied along with it.
+If `gfxrecon-replay.exe` is copied to another folder, the `D3D12` folder and `dxcompiler.dll` must be copied along with it.

 ### Command Line Arguments